nas5w/typeofnan-javascript-quizzes/content/questions/array-length-alias-default-value/index.md

 const url = 'quiz.typeofnan.dev';
 ```

 The next line is where a lot of the action happens.
-It's generally best to first consider what's happing on the right side of the assignment, so let's first consider the following code:
+It's generally best to first consider what's happening on the right side of the assignment, so let's first consider the following code:

 ```javascript
 url.split('.').filter(Boolean);